top of page

 This approach is especially potent for narrative-driven and agency-rich experiences.
 When the world feels real, so do the consequences.

 When the environment supports realism, the emotional stakes soar.
 A missed message, a lost opportunity, a tiny failure... these can carry as much weight as saving the world.
-Guests lean in.
-They care more.
+When the environment is telling that story alongside all the other narrative techniques that are employed, guests lean in.
+They care more about that person, place or thing.
+Not because anyone told them they should, but because they discovered the world it exists in, and made the decision themselves that it matters to them.
 And that care is the currency of true immersion.

 Not Anti-Spectacle.
 Just Pro-Honesty